Immobile (song)

-"Immobile" is the second single by Italian pop singer Alessandra Amoroso.
-The song's public debut was in 2008 on the television talent show Amici di Maria De Filippi and appeared on the show's compilation album Scialla in January 2009.
-Later that year it was also released on Amoroso's debut EP Stupida.
+"Immobile" is the debut single by Italian singer Alessandra Amoroso.
+The song premiered during the singer's participation to the television talent show Amici di Maria De Filippi and was featured on the show's compilation album Scialla in January 2009.
+It was later included in Amoroso's debut extended play Stupida.

-"Immobile" is one of the most commercially successful songs from the Amici television show.
+"Immobile" is one of the most commercially successful singles released by a contestant of the television show Amici.
 It reached number one in the national singles charts and was certified platinum by the Federation of the Italian Music Industry for selling over 30,000 units.